How to Interview for Soft Skills (Guide)

 - Creating streamlined, efficient work processes

-- Gauging demand there for a product or service based on industry data and trends
+- Gauging demand for a product or service based on industry data and trends

 - Delegating tasks effectively